PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

       * Open the new repository in your IDE or text editor of choice
       * Create a new folder in the root directory called **Submodules**
       * Navigate into that folder
-      * Run ``git submodule init https://github.com/PaloAltoNetworks/ironskillet-components.git``
+      * Run ``git submodule add https://github.com/PaloAltoNetworks/ironskillet-components.git``

     This will add a copy of the files at that specific commit to your working directory.
 A ``.gitmodules`` file will